 The Veterans Administration will provide payments based on your disability rating.
 As of December 1, 2019, monthly benefits are as follows:

 - 10% disability: $142.29 per month

 - 20% disability: $281.27 per month

 - 80% disability: $1,657.80 per month

 - 90% disability: $1,862.96 per month

 - 100% disability: $3,106.04

-You can receive higher benefit coverage if your disability rating is above 20%, and you have a spouse, children, or dependents.
-You might also qualify for VA Aid and Attendance or Housebound Benefits if you meet at least one of the following requirements:
+You can receive higher benefit coverage if your disability rating exceeds 20% and you have a spouse, children, or dependents.
+You might also qualify for V.A.
+Aid and Attendance or Housebound Benefits if you meet at least one of the following requirements: